Brygos Painter: The name Brygos

-The artist’s name is derived from several cups painted in a distinctive style and bearing the signature “Brygos.”
+The artist’s notname is derived from several cups painted in a distinctive style and bearing the signature “Brygos.”
 This inscription, currently present on sixteen vessels (some complete pieces and some fragments), is often accompanied by the word epoiesen.
 This suggests that the name refers to the potter or maker, rather than the painter, whose name would likely be followed by the word egrapsen.
 Some scholars persist in believing that the Brygos designation suggests that the painter and potter are one and the same; however, this seems problematic given the presence of the signature on a handful of vessels that were not painted by the Brygos Painter, but rather were decorated by other contemporary artists.
 This would imply that indeed the name of Brygos most likely belongs to the potter who fashioned the matrices on which the unnamed painter created his masterpieces.
 More likely, there was a partnership in place that resulted in Brygos forming the vessels with the Brygos Painter providing the illustrations.
 Nevertheless, the name “Brygos Painter” has been used by scholars since P. Hartwig as a means to outline a single master’s style and artistic production.